HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/using-docker.md

 ## Running the Node Frontend

 The Docker Compose file configures a prebuilt Node container and gives it access to the entire working directory with a bind mount.
-By default, starting the container executes `npm start`.
+By default, starting the container executes `npm run dev -- --host`.
 The container is tagged `odt-web`.

 To run an arbitrary command in the container, use:
 ```bash